artist statement

 Curiosity

 is paramount when embarking on fearless explorations of new knowledge with naive zeal.
-Scientific journals, research papers, and studies inspire me to articulate untold stories in undiscovered realms.
+Scientific journals, research papers, and active listening inspire me to articulate stories in undiscovered realms.
 I derive immense pleasure from expressing myself in unprecedented ways.
+Talk like a pelican, feel like a snake, move like a bat.

-While the third space of live streaming inhabits the chaos needed for life, I find fascinating the possibilities of human interaction through computer vision and user interfaces in the game engine and the generative AI.
+The third space inhabits the chaos needed for life; the possibilities of human interaction through computer vision and user interfaces in the game engines, industrial simulation software, and generative AI serve as new tools in my search for living forms of art making.
 Growing up in a culture of invention and mixed culture.
-I thrive in hybrid systems, which allow me to see the bridge rather than the walls.
+I thrive in hybrid systems, which allow me to see the bridges within new technologies rather than the borders.

 Cybernetic philosophy